 After eggs hatch Monarch larvae or caterpillars munch on milkweed leaves to grow large.
 Photo courtesy of Missouri Botanical Garden.

 The second generation of monarch butterflies is born in May and June, and then the third generation will be born in July and August.
-These monarch butterflies will go through exactly the same four stage life cycle as the first generation did, dying two to six weeks after it becomes a monarch butterfly.
+These monarch butterflies will go through exactly the same four-stage life cycle as the first generation did, dying two to six weeks after they become a monarch butterfly.
 This year, because the process started early, there was a fourth generation in late August.

 The Right Food for Monarchs

-Monarchs are in real trouble with their numbers plummeting in the last few decades by as much as 90%.
-However, you can help fuel their migration.
+With their numbers plummeting in the last few decades by as much as 90%, monarchs are in real trouble.
+However, you can help fuel their migration!

 Monarchs must time their migration to coincide with milkweed growth.
-No milkweed, no monarchs.
+No milkweed means no monarchs.

-- Monarch larvae (caterpillars) eat only milkweed, which contains all the vitamins, minerals and other nutrients needed to transform the larvae into a butterfly.
+Monarch larvae (caterpillars) eat only milkweed, which contains all the vitamins, minerals, and other nutrients needed to transform the larvae into butterflies.

-- Adult butterflies also rely on milkweed as a nectar source, as well backyard fruits.
+Adult butterflies also rely on milkweed as a nectar source, as well as backyard flowers.

-Vivid orange milkweed (ascelpia tuberosa) in my garden is a magnet for monarchs.
+Vivid orange milkweed (Asclepias tuberosa) in my garden is a magnet for monarchs.
 The native plant is easy to grow, drought-resistant and a colorful addition to flower beds.

 Flowers for Monarchs

-- To attract help adult monarch during their fall migraiton, plant milkweed, of course, flowers and a few fruit-bearing trees.
+To attract and help adult monarch during their fall migration, plant milkweed, of course, native flowers, and a few fruit-bearing trees.

-- Plant other fall-blooming flowers which provide nectar such as asters and goldenrods; there are native species of each in almost all parts of the country.
+Plant other fall-blooming flowers which provide nectar, like asters and goldenrods; there are native species of each in almost all parts of the country.